colinhacks/typejest/README.md

 > Note: `texpect` is analogous to `expect` in Jest.

-The returned `Declare` object has methods that can be used to make assertions about the type.
+The returned `TExpect` object has methods that can be used to make assertions about the type.
 For instance, to assert that the input _exactly matches_ a certain type:

 ```ts
 import {texpect} from 'typejest';